 - Search engine optimization (SEO) manager

-This is one of the most important digital marketing tools that one must know about.
+This is one of the most important digital marketing tools (such as web design, website development, content marketing, inbound marketing, etc.) that one must know about.
 Research shows that about 67k searches happen on Google per second.
 And out of that, about 80 percent of them consist of organic searches.
 SEO, as you must know, do not reap immediate benefits.
 This is not an overnight process.
 It will take time, and hence one will have to be patient.
 There are several tools and strategies that one needs to be aware of so that one can optimize the website to rank better.